15 Tip Guide to Creating Marketing Content that Resonates with Customers

 13. Don’t Use Jargon

 Of course, you don’t have to be rigid with the way you articulate your thoughts.
 However, avoid using sales-related words and phrases.
 If you describe your product by the phrase “value-added,” chances are, you’re trying to sell something.
 And, your potential customer knows that.
 Marketing jargon can’t achieve the same things that explicit and insightful content can.
-Furthermore, make your blog posts sound like the same person wrote them.
+Furthermore, make your blog posts sound like the same person who wrote them.
 That way, your audience will get used to the overall voice.

 14. Engage Your Audience